Mimi Sodré

-Benjamin de Almeida Sodré, commonly known as Benjamin Sodré or as Mimi Sodré (April 10, 1892 – February 1, 1982) was a Brazilian scout and football striker, who played for the Brazil national team.
+Benjamin de Almeida Sodré (April 10, 1892 – February 1, 1982), commonly known as Benjamin Sodré or as Mimi Sodré, was a Brazilian scout and football striker who played for the Brazil national team.

 Career

 Born in Belém, Mimi Sodré started his career in 1908, defending Botafogo, leaving the club in 1916.
 He returned to play for Botafogo in 1922.

 National team

 He played two games for the Brazil national team in 1916.
 His first game for the national team, on July 12, was against Uruguay.
 Playing against that country again on July 18, he scored a goal.

 President of Botafogo

 Mimi Sodré was president of Botafogo Football Club in 1941.
-Botafogo Football Club was one of the two clubs that fused to form Botafogo de Futebol e Regatas in 1942.
+Botafogo was one of the two clubs that fused to form Botafogo de Futebol e Regatas in 1942.

 Scouting

-Mimi Sodré was a student at the Naval Academy when after reading a book by Baden Powell named Scouting for Boys, he became interested in Scouting.
-Sodré, under the pen name Velho Lobo, published a Scouting book named Guia do Escoteiro.
-During his life he was a member of the União dos Escoteiros do Brasil, led several Scouting groups, and taught several courses around his country.
+Sodré joined the scouting movement in 1917, motivated by a French book on Scouting that he had read several years earlier.
+He participated in the foundation of the Federação Brasileira dos Escoteiros do Mar in 1921 and wrote a scouting column for the weekly magazine O Tico-Tico under the pseudonym "Velho Lobo", by which he became known in the movement.
+Sodré was also a leading supporter of the unification of Brazilian scouting and wrote the call that led to the foundation of the União dos Escoteiros do Brasil in 1924.
+In 1925, he published a scouting book titled Guia do Escoteiro.